Murder of Dru Sjodin: Police investigation

-According to police reports, Rodriguez admitted being near the Columbia Mall the night Sjodin disappeared, allegedly viewing the film Once Upon a Time in Mexico at the Columbia Mall Cinema 4.
-However, that movie was not playing at that cinema or any other theater in the area.
-The police also found receipts of purchases that Rodriguez had made at several stores near the mall including one receipt for a knife which he had purchased at a nearby Menards store.
-Rodriguez apparently had two tool kit knives that could be purchased at only a particular home center store which was about one mile from the mall, but they were not purchased the day Sjodin disappeared and a purchase date for the knives was never established.
-Police found a tool kit knife in Rodriguez's car that was soaking in some type of cleaning solution inside a rear wheel well.
-Police also found a woman's shoe and a knife in the car that had blood on it that matched Sjodin's DNA.
+Police reports indicate that Rodriguez claimed to have been near Columbia Mall on the evening of Sjodin's disappearance, reportedly watching Once Upon a Time in Mexico at the Columbia Mall Cinema 4.
+This claim was disproven as the film was not screening at that cinema or any other local theater at the time.
+Further investigations revealed receipts from Rodriguez's purchases at various stores around the mall, including one from a nearby Menards store for a knife.
+Notably, Rodriguez possessed two specific tool kit knives available only at a certain home center store located approximately a mile from the mall.
+These knives, however, were not purchased on the day Sjodin vanished, and their exact purchase date remains unknown.
+In Rodriguez's car, police found one of these tool kit knives submerged in a cleaning solution in the rear wheel well.
+Additionally, a woman's shoe and another knife with blood matching Sjodin's DNA were discovered in the vehicle.

 Sjodin's body was recovered on April 17, 2004, just west of Crookston, Minnesota, when deep snow drifts began to melt.
 Crookston is also where Rodriguez lived with his mother.
 Sjodin's body was found partially nude and face down in a ravine.
-Her hands were tied behind her back and she had been beaten, stabbed, sexually assaulted, and had several lacerations including a five-and-a-half inch cut on her neck.
+Her hands were tied behind her back; she had been beaten, stabbed, and sexually assaulted, and had several lacerations including a five-and-a-half inch cut on her neck.
 A rope was also tied around her neck and remnants of a shopping bag were found under the rope, suggesting that a bag had been placed on her head.
 The medical examiner concluded that she had either died as a result of the major neck wound, from suffocation, or from exposure to the elements.
 Thousands of people had helped search for Sjodin, and hundreds attended her funeral.